Mcrich-LLC/Easy-Bridge-Backend/README.md

 * Fork the repo to your profile
 * Clone to your computer

-`git clone https://github.com/mikaelacaron/brain-marks && cd brain-marks`
+`git clone https://github.com/Mcrich23/Easy-Bridge-Backend.git && cd Easy-Bridge-Backend`

 * Setup the upstream remote